Dead Calm (film): Cast

+Unfinished previous adaptation

+The film is based on the novel Dead Calm by American author Charles Williams.
+Orson Welles had optioned the film rights in the mid-1960's.
+Under the title The Deep, Welles shot the film between 1966 and 1969 off the coast of Yugoslavia.
+The prospective film starred Laurence Harvey as Hughie, Michael Bryant as Ingram, Oja Kodar as Rae, and Welles himself played Russ Bellowes.
+Jeanne Moreau played Hughie's wife Ruth, a character present in the original novel but cut out of Noyce's film.

+Welles' production was plagued by financial and technical problems, and effectively halted at the end of 1969.
+Principal photography remained incomplete, and Laurence Harvey's death in 1973 effectively ended any hope of completing the film.
+The original film negative is considered lost, though two workprints survive, and footage from the film has been displayed since.

 Production

-The movie is based on the novel Dead Calm by Charles Williams, of which Orson Welles had started filming an adaptation starring himself, Jeanne Moreau and Laurence Harvey titled The Deep in the late 1960s but never completed.
 Producer Tony Bill had tried to buy the rights from Welles but was never successful.
 He mentioned this to Phil Noyce, giving him a copy of the book in 1984.
 Noyce enjoyed the book and showed it to George Miller and Terry Hayes, who were enthusiastic.
-Miller managed to persuade Oja Kodar, Welles' companion who controlled the rights to the novel, to sell the book to Kennedy Miller.
+Miller managed to persuade Oja Kodar, Welles's companion, who controlled the rights to the novel, to sell the book to Kennedy Miller.

 The book features several other main characters (including Hughie's wife and survivors John finds on the Orpheus), and presented Hughie as a nominally asexual manchild.
 It also goes into further detail about what caused Hughie's psychotic break.

+Filming

-The movie was filmed over a 6 month span in Queensland's Whitsunday Islands beginning in May 1987.
+The film was shot over a 6-month span in Queensland's Whitsunday Islands beginning in May 1987.
 George Miller directed some sequences himself, including one where Sam Neill's character is tormented in the boat by a shark.
 This scene ended up being dropped from the final film.

 The sequence in which John kills Hughie with a flare was filmed at the request of Warner Bros seven months after principal photography finished.
 As written, the film originally ended with Rae setting Hughie adrift on a life raft to ostensibly die at sea; the studio was unhappy with this ambiguity and wanted a definite fate for the film's antagonist.

+Sam Neill met his future wife Noriko Watanabe during filming.

+Music

+The synthesizer-driven film score was composed and performed by New Zealand musician Graeme Revell, of the industrial group SPK.
+Dead Calm was Revell's first ever film score, and earned him an AFI Award for Best Original Music Score.